-As at 31 December 2017, there were 44 registered licensees consisting of 9 Category 1 licence holders, 14 Category 2 licence holders and 21 holders of both Category 1 and 2 licences.
-There were 12 Category 2 Associate Certificates (C2AC) in issue, 3 of which were approved in 2017.
-There were 6 new approved licensees.
+As at 31 December 2018, there were 41 registered licensees consisting of seven Category 1 licence holders, 15 Category 2 licence holders and 19 holders of both Category 1 and 2 licences.
+There were ten Category 2 Associate Certificates (C2AC) in issue and two Category 1 and Category 2 Associate Certificate holders.

-Details of the licences and certificates issued in 2017 are as follows:
+Details of the licences and certificates issued in 2018 are as follows:

-(1) Category 1 eGambling Licences;
+Category 1 eGambling Licences; Stanleybet Compliance Services Limited